-The Legacy Partnership Project was established in 2015 to directly benefit women in the San Francisco Bay Area through partnerships with established non-profits who align with the IWF Northern California Legacy Foundation mission to improve the status of women and foster the development of future leaders.
-Legacy Partners are chosen via a rigorous selection process and receive a financial commitment through the Legacy Foundation.
-In addition, Partners are invited to leverage IWF NorCal members' deep expertise across professions and industries.
-The Legacy Foundation collaborates with our chosen Partner to offer IWF NorCal Legacy Partner Engagement activities throughout the year.
+Legacy Partners are established non-profits who align with the IWF Northern California Legacy Foundation mission to improve the status of women and foster the development of future leaders.
+They are chosen via a rigorous selection process and receive grants through the Legacy Foundation.

-Having selected several Legacy Partners--and having gotten to know other worthy finalists--we've found that the Legacy Foundation does not just select a Legacy Partner, but instead grows a Legacy Community.
+Legacy does not just select a Legacy Partner, we grow a Legacy Community.

 Furthering the status and leadership of women is important to many IWF NorCal members.
-You are a valued member of the Legacy Community.
-We invite you to engage with our Legacy Partners individually or as part of the annual Legacy Celebration.
+You are a valued member of our Legacy Community.
+We invite you to engage with our Legacy Partners during the year or as part of the annual Legacy Celebration.

 Rise Up invests in visionary leaders and local solutions that advance health, education and equity for girls, youth and women.
 Rise Up furthers exponential change through leadership development, capacity building grant-making, and advocacy.

 GirlVentures' mission is to inspire girls to lead through outdoor adventure, inner discovery, and collective action.
 They use nature as a catalyst to build girls' confidence, courage, and empathy--equipping them to succeed in school and beyond.
-To learn more about GirlVentures, contact IWF NorCal's Kathy Anderson, who serves as a Board member.
+To learn more about GirlVentures, contact IWF NorCal's Kathy Anderson.

 FLY's mission is to prevent juvenile crime and incarceration through legal education, one-on-one mentoring, and leadership training.
 Girls are the fastest growing demographic in the criminal justice system.
 FLY's vision is that the most at-risk and disadvantaged youth will transform into positive community leaders.
 To learn more about FLY, contact Christa Gannon Founder and CEO.